zero-equals-false/awesome-programming-books/README.md

 # Inspiration

-Inspired by [Programming Books You Wish You Read Earlier](https://zeroequalsfalse.press/posts/programming-books-you-wish-you-read-earlier/) - a list top-ranked selections from each programming category.
+Inspired by [Programming Books You Wish You Read Earlier](https://zeroequalsfalse.press/posts/programming-books-you-wish-you-read-earlier/) - top-ranked selections from each programming category.

 <br>